 The Council Plan reflects various environmental factors, including the drive to achieve Net Zero, economic climate, demographics and local need.
 It has been driven by robust community consultation where local priorities were identified by residents.
-The following key themes have been developed based on this feedback:
+Based on the feedback received, the following key themes have been developed: